Sacane/JManager-engine/README.md

 All of your actions will be displayed as a table, so it will be easy to visualise your expenses and incomes by month.

-The application is not available yet, this is a personnal project but it should be over in april 2021.